primedia/homebrew-homebrew/README.md

-Primedia Homebrew Tap
+RentPath Homebrew Tap
 ================
 A collection of internal homebrew formulae for use within RentPath.

 ## Usage

-`brew tap primedia/homebrew`
+`brew tap rentpath/homebrew`